Charles Beach

 Charles S. Beach II (born 1969) is an American attorney and jurist who serves on the Circuit Court of Cook County.
 On September 10, 2025, he was elected Chief Judge of the Circuit Court of Cook County by a vote of 144 to 109, defeating eight–term incumbent Timothy C. Evans; one ballot was reported spoiled.
-His three–year term as chief judge begins December 1, 2025.
+His three–year term as chief judge began on December 1, 2025.

 Early life and education

 Beach was born in 1969 in Ann Arbor, Michigan.
 He earned a B.S. in Finance and Insurance from Michigan State University in 1993 and a J.D. from DePaul University College of Law in 1996.

 Legal career

 After law school, Beach worked in the Cook County Public Defender's Office and later clerked for Illinois Appellate Court Justice Judith Koehler.
 He entered private practice and eventually led his own law firm, focusing largely on criminal defense.
 He co-founded the Chicago Bar Association's pro bono Statutory Summary Suspension Program and wrote and lectured on DUI and traffic law.